Economy 7: the ultimate guide to Economy 7 meters and tariffs

 Taking an Economy 7 meter reading depends on the type of meter you have.

-- For first generation (or SMETS1) smart meters, press 6 on your smart meter, then press 3 more times until you can see IMP R01.
-This shows your off-peak (night-time) reading in kWh.
+- For first generation (or SMETS1) smart meters, press 6 on your smart meter, then press it 3 more times until you can see IMP R01.
+This shows your off-peak or night-time reading in kWh.
 Press 6 again and you’ll see IMP R02.
 This gives your daytime reading.

-For second generation (SMETS2) smart meters, press the B button once and the screen will show TOU rate 1, which is the day rate.
+- For second generation (SMETS2) smart meters, press the B button once and the screen will show TOU rate 1, which is the day rate.
 Then press the A button and the screen will display TOU rate 2, which is the night rate.

 Read more information on smart meters for Economy 7 meters below.

 How do I use an Economy 7 meter to save money?